US waiver details

 IS LIBERTY WAIVERS A LAW FIRM?

 No. And while we don’t claim to know every last detail of US law, we have navigated the system thousands of times with successful results.
-What we do know is that we can help you secure your entry waiver faster, more easily and for a lot less money than you’d pay a lawyer.
+What we do know is that we can help you secure your US waiver faster, more easily and for a lot less money than you’d pay a lawyer.
 In fact, we’ve never been denied a US entry waiver.
 And if yours happens to be our first, we’ll refund every penny of our fee.
 Guaranteed.

-WHAT EXACTLY IS A U.S. ENTRY WAIVER?
+WHAT EXACTLY IS US WAIVER?

 Essentially, the US Immigration and Nationality Act (INA), which declares who is ineligible to enter the United States, also spells out who can apply for a waiver and therefore be allowed to enter the US as a visitor despite being otherwise ineligible for entry.